How To Make Money Off a Class-Action Lawsuit

 How to Join a Class-Action Lawsuit

-Typically, you are automatically made part of the lawsuit and don’t have to do anything.
-You only need to do something if you don’t wish to participate.
-In that case, you’ll file a written statement opting out of the case.
+Once a class action has been filed, parties to the suit and the court identify everyone who might be included in the class, according to Nolo.
+So typically, you are automatically made part of the lawsuit and don’t have to do anything.
+You only need to do something if you don’t wish to participate — if you want to file your own suit, for example.
+In that case, you’ll file a written statement opting out of the case and any awards or other resolutions resulting from the class action suit.

-A few cases are opt-in cases.
-These are cases that sue over wage and hour violations.
+That said, a few cases are opt-in cases, such as those that sue over wage and hour violations.
 You join by filing a written election to participate in the lawsuit.

 Information on how to opt in or opt out can be found in the class notice.
-If a class action has already been filed, you might get a class-action notice in the mail.
+If a class action has already been filed, you might get a class-action notice in the mail or via email.
 Read it carefully for instructions on what to do.
+Contact an attorney if you’re unsure about how joining or opting out might affect you.

 How to Sign on If You Aren’t Notified by Mail

 You’ll find websites that list open class actions and class actions that attorneys are in the process of pulling together.
-Once such website is ClassAction.org.
+Once such website is ClassAction.org, which provides advertising services to class action attorneys and law firms.

 Under the “Lawsuit List” tab, you can see the cases and determine if you belong in a particular class.
-If so, notify the site or the attorneys handling the case.
+If so, notify the attorneys handling the case.

 How Class-Action Lawsuit Payouts Work